eigerco/polka-storage/rfcs/002-retrieval-subsystem.md

 http server.

 When used, the client temporarily becomes a node in the same network as the retrieval provider above.
-The client first queries the indexer (The one that Aidan is working on.
-Do not confuse with the Local Index Directory) for retrieval candidates (storage providers).
+The client first queries the indexer (Do not confuse with the Local Index Directory) for retrieval candidates (storage providers).
 After it receives 1 or more candidates it sends a retrieval request to those providers.
 The request is done over the P2P network using Graphsync or Bitswap.
 It depends on the protocol which the provider supports.

+## Conclusion

+This document has explored various aspects of data retrieval in the Polka ecosystem, focusing on the storage provider server, local index directory, retrieval protocols, and retrieval clients.
+We've examined two primary protocols for data transfer between peers: Bitswap and GraphSync.

+Both protocols have their strengths:

+1. Bitswap is widely implemented, including in Rust, making it a practical choice for quick implementation in a proof-of-concept (POC).
+2. GraphSync offers more efficient graph synchronization and selective data retrieval, which could be beneficial for larger files.

+For the immediate future and POC development, implementing Bitswap appears to be the most pragmatic approach due to its existing Rust implementation and straightforward nature.
+However, as the system evolves and scales, it may be worthwhile to consider implementing GraphSync for its advanced features and efficiency.

 ## References